Bowdoin College

 Bowdoin College (/ˈboʊdᵻn/ BOH-din) is a private liberal arts college in Brunswick, Maine, United States.
 It was chartered in 1794.

-The main Bowdoin campus is located near Casco Bay and the Androscoggin River.
 In addition to its Brunswick campus, Bowdoin owns a 118 acre coastal studies center on Orr's Island and a 200 acre scientific field station on Kent Island in the Bay of Fundy.

 The college was a founding member of its athletic conference, the New England Small College Athletic Conference, and the Colby-Bates-Bowdoin Consortium, an athletic conference and inter-library exchange with Bates College and Colby College.
 Bowdoin has over 30 varsity teams, and the school mascot was selected as a polar bear in 1913 to honor Robert Peary, a Bowdoin alumnus who claimed to have led the first successful expedition to the North Pole.